Thiago099/grid-resize-helper/README.md

 ## Description

-This program allow you to make edges of your grid layout resizable
+This library allows you to drag on the configured edges of a grid layout to resize it

 **Live Demo**: https://thiago099.github.io/grid-resize-helper-example/